kkinnear/zprint/README.md

 ### *Recent Additions!*

+ * You can alias function formatting in the `:fn-map`.
+If the value in the `:fn-map` is a string, then the formatting for that function is used.
+ This makes having one function format like another much easier to configure.
  * Hiccup or HTML output now available!
 Library `-str` fns and prebuilt binaries support `{:output {:format :hiccup}}` and `{:output {:format :html}}`.
- Alpha for now --  as always, let me know of any issues.
+ EXPERIMENTAL for now --  as always, please let me know of any issues.
  * The library is now thread-safe (only if you format all strings or all structures.
 You can't intermix them simultaneously.)
  * Tests now also run in babaska (thanks to @borkdude)